 This unit will enable you to complete a detailed clinical assessment of cardiac patients, focusing on the use of 12-lead electrocardiographs (ECGs) as a diagnostic tool in pre-hospital care.
-You will study the pathophysiology, form provisional diagnoses, and implement treatment in a range of cardiovascular conditions.
+You will study electrophysiology, pharmacology and pathophysiology to form provisional diagnoses, and implement treatment in a range of cardiovascular conditions.
 Practical coronary care skills such as defibrillation and 12 lead ECG acquisition will be taught in this unit.
-Problem-based case management and clinical interventions are practised via simulation during practical sessions.
+Problem-based case management and clinical interventions are practiced via simulation during practical sessions.
 This will allow you to contextualise your knowledge of coronary care in preparation for professional paramedic practice.

 |Student Contribution Band||SCA Band 2|

 |Pre-requisites or Co-requisites||

 Please note: Any student who has not successfully completed a PMSC residential school within the preceding 12 months must complete a PMSC12001 Procedures & Skills refresher.
 This ensures currency with all contemporary skills and procedures in line with industry standards and professional capabilities.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 View Unit Residential School